-These primitives generate code only in SMP kernels, however, each also has a UP version (smp_mb(), tt smp_rmb(), smp_wmb(), and smp_read_barrier_depends(), respectively) that generate a memory barrier even in UP kernels.
+These primitives generate code only in SMP kernels, however, each also has a UP version (mb(), rmb(), wmb(), and read_barrier_depends(), respectively) that generate a memory barrier even in UP kernels.
 The smp versions should be used in most cases.
 However, these latter primitives are useful when writing drivers, because MMIO accesses must remain ordered even in UP kernels.
 In absence of memory-barrier instructions, both CPUs and compilers would happily rearrange these accesses, which at best would make the device act strangely, and could crash your kernel or, in some cases, even damage your hardware.